-Researchers in Schools: Maths and Physics Chairs programme
+Researchers in Schools - including the Maths and Physics Chairs programme

-The Maths and Physics Chairs programme, part of Researchers in Schools (RIS), is a three-year bespoke, salaried teacher training course for high-calibre candidates who have completed, or are finishing, their PhD.
+Researchers in Schools (RIS), which includes the Maths and Physics Chairs programme is a tailored, salaried teacher training course for high-calibre candidates, who have completed or are finishing, their PhD.

 - a minimum of 10 weeks’ paid holiday

-Early applications are strongly encouraged.
-To find out more and apply, please visit the Researchers in Schools website.
+To find out more, please visit Researchers in Schools.